oliverphilcox/RascalC/README.md

 # grid_covariance
 C++ code to simulate correlation function covariance matrices from large surveys, using a grid and jackknife based approach.
+(Code developed by Alexander Wiegand, Daniel Eisenstein, Ross O'Connell and Oliver Philcox)